-Currently, KCTV is in the process of turning off our analog signals and replacing them with higher quality digital broadcasts.
-To receive these digital signals, your TV’s will need a digital box that connects to the cable line currently connected to your TV.
+KCTV has discontinued our analog signals and has replaced them with higher quality digital broadcasts.
+To receive these digital signals, each TV will need a digital box that connects to the cable line currently connected to your TV.
 This digital box will decode the signals coming from KCTV and convert them into a signal that your TV can show.
 As of January 1st 2018, we have adjusted all accounts that have not been upgraded to reflect the changes.
 Should you wish to continue to subscribe to our Digital TV service, please call our office to speak with a customer service representative at 519-396-8880.

 To receive these digital signals, your TV’s will need a digital box that connects to the cable wall jack and output to the television.
 This Digital box will decode the digital signals coming from KCTV and convert them into a signal that your television can view.
 If you are unsure about whether or not you have a digital box call customer service and we would be glade to help.